eldridgea/eldrid.ge/content/lessons.md

 1. Realize that anyone giving you advice is probably trying their best, but more than anything just trying to sound smart.
 So take it with a grain of salt

 1. Always have a library card for your local library.
 Use it.
+And remember that most of them do *way* more than loan books.